 Type 2 gemstones, "usually included" such as rubies, all color sapphires, garnets, peridots, amethysts, zircons, cat's eye chrysoberyls, pearls, corals.

-Type 3 gemstones, almost "always included", such as emeralds and red tourmalines.
+Type 3 gemstones, "always included", such as emeralds and red tourmalines.

 As a general rule, look for eye flawless stones.
 If the inclusions are too numerous, too visible to the naked eye and/or distracting, avoid such stones.

 evenly across its surface area when held face up.
 If the stone is too deep and narrow, areas will be dark.
-If it is too shallow and wide, the stone will be washed out and lifeless (the so-called window).
+If it is too shallow and wide, the stone will be washed out and lifeless (the so-called window, see stone sample on the left).
 The best way to judge cut is to look at similar gemstones next to each other.

 The weight of a gemstone is measured in Carats and points.
 There are 100 points in one carat, and 1 carat equals to one-fifth of a gram.
 As a rule, the price increases per carat as we go from smaller to larger stones, since the larger stones are more limited in supply.
 However, the price does not increase proportionately - there are disproportionate jumps.
 And the larger the stone (all else being equal in terms of overall quality), the more disproportionate the increase in cost per carat may be.